wannesm/LeuvenMapMatching/docs/usage/customdistributions.rst

 You can use your own custom probability distributions for the transition and emission probabilities.
 This is achieved by inheriting from the :class:`Matcher` class.

+An elaborate example is available in the :class:`MatchingDistance` class that implements a variation based on Newson and Krumm (2009).

 Transition probability distribution
 -----------------------------------